linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 | ------------------------------------------------------------------------ | -------------------------------------------------------------- |
 | Enter length and width: <b>4.5 3.0</b><br>length=4.5 width=3.0 area=13.5 | Enter length and width: <b>4.5 3.0</b><br>length=4.5 width=3.0 |

-1. Update the `main` method to declare a variable named `area`.
-Calculate the area using the given width and length.
-Update the print statement to display the length, width, and area as shown in the expected output.
+1. Update the `main` method to declare a double variable named `area`.
+Calculate the area using the width and length that the user provided as input.
+Update the print statement to display the length, width, and area as shown in the expected output.<br>
 2. Run `Rectangle` several times, passing different input values for length and width.
+3. Run the Junit `RectangleTest` class to confirm the tests pass.

 | Sample Run#1                                                             | Sample Run#2                                                                   |
 | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------ |
 | Enter length and width: <b>4.5 3.0</b><br>length=4.5 width=3.0 area=13.5 | Enter length and width: <b>10.25 2.5</b><br>length=10.25 width=2.5 area=25.625 |

+## Submission Requirements

+TBD

-## Submit Your Solution
+## Resources

-If there are any open files in the editor window, right-click on one of the tabs and select "Close All".
-You will be prompted if there are unsaved changes.
-**Save your changes before submitting.**

-TODO: Instructions on submitting
+TBD

 <style>
       th,td {